souzamarlon/js-learning/README.md

 # What you will find here:
-You will find some projects and lessons which I learn in Rocketseat bootcamp.
+You will find some projects and lessons which I learned in Rocketseat bootcamp.